 The Norway pout assessment as Category A species indicates that enough data are collected to assess the stock each year.
-The stock is assessed by ICES using a MSY approach and an Age-based analytical assessment, and there are stablish B{lim} and B{pa} reference points to estimate the spawning-stock size under a precautionary approach.
+The stock is assessed by ICES using a MSY approach and an Age-based analytical assessment, and there are stablish Blim and Bpa reference points to estimate the spawning-stock size under a precautionary approach.
 The ICES advice provides an indication of the volume of fishery removals which is appropriate for the current stock status in the form of recommended catches in the upcoming year, all analyses and methods are peer reviewed and publicly available.
 The primary mechanism by which total fishing mortality on the Norway pout stock is restricted comes in the form of Total Allowable Catches (TAC), however, in recent years total catches have been below the ICES advice.
 When the stock has been estimated to be below the limit reference point Commercial fishery removals are prohibited, this happened in 2005, first part of 2006, all of 2007 and in first part of 2011 and 2012.
-The last stock assessment was carried out in 2023 and the Spawning-stock size is above B{pa} and B{lim} reference points.
+The last stock assessment was carried out in 2024 and the Spawning-stock size is above Bpa and Blim reference points; however, there is evidence that the recruitment in 2023 and 2024 is very low, which results on a SSB in the 4th quarter of 2025 below Blim.
+As a precautionary approach a zero-catch advice was published to promote stock recruitment and avoid the depletion of the fishery.

-The Haddock, whiting, saithe, herring and blue withing assessed as Category C species, includes fishery removals data in their stock assessment process, since all of them were assessed using an Age-based analytical assessment that uses catches and surveys in the model and in the forecast.
-Blue whiting stock is above F{MSY} and F{pa} but below F{lim} ; while the rest of the species have a fishing pressure on the stock below F{MSY} .
-All the 5 species have a spawning-stock size above MSY $B{trigger}$, B{pa} , and B{lim} .
+The blue withing, saithe, herring, whiting, haddock and horse mackerel, assessed as Category C species, includes fishery removals data in their stock assessment process, since all of them were assessed using an Age-based analytical model that uses catches and surveys in the model and in the forecast.
+Blue whiting, saithe, herring spring spawners and horse mackerel Southern and central North Sea, eastern English Channel stocks have a fishing pressure above FMSY; while the rest of the species have a fishing pressure below FMSY .
+All the species have a spawning-stock size above Blim, and passed C1 clause, excepting the horse mackerel Southern and central North Sea, eastern English Channel stock which spawning-stock size is below Blim.
+This stock is currently closed to fishery with an advice of zero catch in 2025 indicating that management measures exist, therefore it was assessed as category D species.

-In the Productivity-Susceptibility Analysis (PSA) of category D species, the greater silver smelt awarded an average productivity score of 1.57 and an average susceptibility score of 2.75; while the horse mackerel awarded an average productivity score of 1.71 and an average susceptibility score of 2.75.
+In the Productivity-Susceptibility Analysis (PSA) of category D species, the greater silver smelt awarded an average productivity score of 1.57 and an average susceptibility score of 2.75.
+Meanwhile, the horse mackerel awarded an average productivity score of 1.71 and an average susceptibility score of 2.75.
 Both species passed against Table D3, indicating these stocks are not vulnerable to the Norway pout fishery.